clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

          Figure 6: Choose storage volume dialog box

    #.
 In the `Choose the operating system you are installing` search field,
-      begin typing `generic` until you see the `Generic default` value and then select that.
-Once finished on this screen, select the :guilabel:`Forward` as shown in figure 7.
+      type `generic` and select the `Generic default` value when it is displayed.
+      Select the :guilabel:`Forward` button as shown in Figure 7.

       .. figure:: figures/virtmgr/virt-manager-07.png
          :scale: 100%